• Skip to primary navigation

 What if instead you paid someone $10 for an hour of one-on-one tutoring?
 In that same 60 minutes, you will receive 60 minutes of Spanish learning from a trained professional.
 Compare that to the 30 minutes of learning you receive for free with a language partner, most likely an amateur who knows nothing of teaching techniques or which things to teach first.

-One option costs you $10.00 and in return you receive 60 minutes of class from a teaching professional and the other costs you 30 minutes of time in return for 30 minutes from an amateur.
+One option cost you $10.00 and in return you receive 60 minutes of class from a teaching professional and the other costs you 30 minutes of time in return for 30 minutes from an amateur.
 Which is better?
-I say the 60 minutes with the trained professional.
+I say the 60 minutes with a trained professional.

 While this concept may seem strange, think about our free language partner example versus a paid tutor above?
 In both cases you spend 60 minutes of your life, however in one case you learn Spanish for 60 minutes while in the other, for only 30 minutes.
 In effect, you are trading your time for a service.